Ramokprout/Upgunned/README.md

 ## Disclaimer

-- This project has been made only for leaning purposes.
+- This project has been made only for learning purposes.
 - This project is not designed to be used ingame.
 ## Features